Why Does AI Forget What You Told It?

 The interaction is direct: Reduced context β missing grounding β increased hallucination risk.

 This effect compounds with higher temperature and top-p settings, which already increase randomness.
-See Temperature and Top-P: Control AI Creativity for how parameter tuning interacts with hallucination.
+See Fundamentals: Temperature and Top-P: Control AI Creativity for how parameter tuning interacts with hallucination.

 How Prompt Design Helps You Stay Within the Window